 For those seeking an oasis of calm within Japan's electrifying capital, the Tokyu Capitol is the place to stay.
 Follow in the footsteps of The Beatles, who stayed here when it was the Capitol, and enjoy the now fully renovated hotel, since its re-opening in 2010.

 Located in the Akasaka embassy area of the city, away from the hustle and bustle of the downtown areas, this hotel sits right next to one of Tokyo’s oldest temples, Hie Shrin.
-The effect is a sense of tranquility – a haven among the huge metropolis – which can be felt to in its full effect up on the hotel’s roof garden, which overlooks the Diet governmental building and the Imperial Palace Gardens beyond.
+The effect is a sense of tranquillity – a haven among the huge metropolis – which can be felt to in its full effect up on the hotel’s roof garden, which overlooks the Diet governmental building and the Imperial Palace Gardens beyond.
 Tasteful flower arrangements and abstract calligraphy works decorate the spacious light-filled lobby, providing a welcoming atmosphere, as do the friendly staff who are at hand to cater to guests’ every need to the best of their ability.

 The 251 rooms have been beautifully designed by the renowned architect Kengo Kuma (the creator of the Tokyo Olympic 2020 stadium).
 Each room features traditional-style ‘shoji’ sliding paper screen doors but are otherwise full of up-to-date luxuries.
 These include spacious rain showers, complimentary Wi-Fi, iPod docks with surround sound speakers and other hi-tech features.